moggieuk/ERCF-Software-V3/README.md

 The "visual log" above shows individual steps of the loading process:
   <ol>
     <li>Starting with filament unloaded and sitting in the gate for tool 1
     <li>Firstly ERCF clamps the servo down and pulls a short length of filament through the encoder.
-It it doesn't see filament it will try a second time.
+It it doesn't see filament it will try 'load_encoder_retries' times (default 2).
 If still no filamament it will report the error.
 The speed of this initial movement is controlled by 'short_moves_speed', the accelaration is as defined on the gear stepper motor config in 'ercf_hardware.cfg'
     <li>ERCF will then load the filament through the bowden in a fast movement.
 The speed is controlled by 'long_moves_speed'.
-This movement can be broken up into multiple movements with 'num_moves' to overcome "Timer too close" errors from Klipper.
+This movement can be broken up into multiple movements with 'num_moves' as one workaround to overcome "Timer too close" errors from Klipper.
 If you keep your step size to 8 for the gear motor you are likely to be able to operate with a single fast movement.
 The length of this movement is set when you calibrate ERCF and stored in 'ercf_vars.cfg'.
 There is an advanced option to allow for correction of this move if slippage is detected controlled by 'apply_bowden_correction' and 'load_bowden_tolerance' (see comments in 'ercf_parameters.cfg' for more details)
     <li>The example shown uses a toolhead sensor, but if you configure sensorless filament homing then ERCF will now creep towards your extruder gears to detect this point as its homing position.
 This homing move is controlled by 'extruder_homing_max' (maximum distance to advance in order to attempt to home the extruder), 'extruder_homing_step' (step size to use when homing to the extruder with collision detection), 'extruder_homing_current' (tunable to control how much % to temporarily reduce the gear stepper current to prevent grinding of filament)
     <li>This is the move into the toolhead and is the most critical transistion point.
 ERCF will advance the extruder looking to see that the filament was sucessfully picked up.
 In the case of a toolhead sensor this is deterministic because it will advance to the sensor and use this as a new homing point.
 For sensorless ERCF will look for encoder movement implying that filament has been picked up.
 Optionally this move can be made to run gear and extruder motors synchronously for greater reliability. 'sync_load_length' (mm of synchronized extruder loading at entry to extruder).
 If synchronous load is not employed ERCF will attempt to use the "spring" in the filament by delaying the servo release by 'delay_servo_release' mm.
 <br>
 With toolhead sensor enabled there is a little more to this step: ERCF will home the end of the filament to the toolhead sensor controled by 'toolhead_homing_max' (maximum distance to advance in order to attempt to home to toolhead sensor) and 'toolhead_homing_step (step size to use when homing to the toolhead sensor.
-If 'sync_load_length' is greater than 0 this homing step will be synchronised.
+If 'sync_load_length' is greater than 0 this entire homing step will be synchronised.
 <br>The speed of all movements in this step is controlled by 'sync_load_speed'
     <li>Now the filament is under exclusive control of the extruder.
 Filament is moved the remaining distance to the meltzone.
 This distance is defined by 'home_position_to_nozzle' and is either the distance from the toolhead sensor to the nozzle or the distance from the extruder gears to the nozzle depending on your setup.
 This move speed is controlled by 'nozzle_load_speed'.
 We are now loaded and ready to print.
   </ol>